 ADHD is becoming more and more prevalent throughout society, and Louv strongly believes there are many positive benefits from nature that can help not only children with ADHD, but all children in general.
 The value of stimulating outdoor experiences is a common theme throughout the book.
-In our first learning module we learned that the four main developmental domains in child development are physical, cognitive, affective, and social.
+In our first learning module we learned that the four main developmental domains in child development are physical, cognitive, affective, and social.- The Study of Child Development should be cited as the source.
 Natural environments can positively impact each of these domains.
 Playing outside keeps children’s bodies moving, which promotes physical health and reduces the likelihood of harmful health related issues.
 The cognitive domain involves intellectual development, memory capacities, and academic skills.
 The symptoms from ADHD may cause children to struggle in this domain, but exposure to nature can help reduce the symptoms.
 Affective development is when children gain emotional development, personality, and a sense of competence through participation in academic, athletic or artistic activities.
 Stress and depression are emotions that have been shown to decrease in environment-based settings.
 Playing and interacting with children away from technology has shown to encourage positive development in the social domain.

 “If children do not attach to the land, they will not reap the psychological and spiritual benefits they can glean from nature, nor will they feel a long term commitment to the environment, to the place” (Louv, 2008, p.
 159).
-Louv says that being attached to nature is important because when we become attached to something, we are more likely to respect and take care of it.
+Louv states/says that being attached to nature is important because when we become attached to something, we are more likely to respect and take care of it.
 If children become attached to nature early on, they are also more likely to continue to have a relationship with nature in the future.
-There is an interesting correlation between the class required reading on attachment and the studies Louv discusses in his book.
+There is an interesting association/correlation between the class required reading on attachment and the studies Louv discusses in his book.
+Cite the reading on Attachment Terms.
 Secure attachment in school age children is associated with self-esteem, ability to manage impulses and feelings, and academic success in school.
 Research has shown that nature can also have the same influences on children.
 This raises the idea that attachment with nature could be just as important attachment with humans.

 Person Reflection

 I chose this book because I wanted to gain more knowledge about why children need to be spending time I nature.
 I have always been an advocate for children playing outside, but I never knew the specific benefits it had.
 I recently declared a minor in Recreation Administration, which I believe was slightly influenced by what I learned in this book.
-It provides insight to an overwhelming amount of benefits nature has for children, and it has inspired me to seriously work towards a career that involves working with children in nature-based settings.
+It provides insight to an overwhelming amount of benefits nature has for children, and it has inspired me to seriously work towards a career that involves working with children in nature-based settings- great.
 I would recommend this book to parents, teachers, students that are studying child development or psychology, and anyone who spends a lot of time around children.
 If more people were aware of the findings in this book, I strongly believe it would change their perspective on what kinds of experiences are important for kids.
 The information is a helpful tool to understanding the correlation between nature and child development, and gives solutions to avoid children from getting “nature-deficit disorder.”

 Paper Two Grade Rubric: The Book